-Research on commercial gasifier feed systems is occurring in two primary areas of fuel (i.e. coal, biomass, etc.) feed and advanced air separation technologies.
+Feed Systems Key Technology includes research on commercial gasifier feed systems in two primary areas of fuel (i.e. coal, biomass, etc.) feed and advanced air separation technologies.
 Fuel feed focuses on innovative technology to allow increased use of lower cost, abundant low-rank coals in dry feeding of high-pressure gasifiers, and co-feeding of coal with significant fractions of advantageous fuels such as woody biomass.
 Advanced air separation technologies are being developed to significantly lower cost of oxygen production and allow efficient integration of air separation processes with gasification-based power and co-production plants.
 Advances in these technologies will have significant effect on reducing cost and increasing overall gasifier system efficiency.

 ||High-Pressure Solids Pump